 Analysts and industry sources have long doubted the likelihood of the James Price Point proposal going ahead given cost blowouts on other LNG projects and opposition to the site.

 “This decision will surprise few as the proposed onshore development always looked too economically, technically, environmentally and socially risky for too little reward,” analysts at Macquarie said in a note.

 “While the JV appears to have finally seen sense, this decision probably also calls an end to greenfield onshore projects in Australia.”

 Of seven LNG plants under construction in Australia, all of which are due to come online in 2014 or later, four have already announced cost blowouts ranging from 15 to 40 percent.

-The decision to shelve Browse is a blow to West Australia's premier, Colin Barnett, who won reelection last month and has been a vocal proponent of establishing a gas export hub at James Price Point, with Browse LNG as the cornerstone project.
+The decision to shelve the project is a blow to West Australia’s premier, Colin Barnett, who won reelection last month and has been a vocal proponent of establishing a gas export hub at James Price Point, with Browse LNG as the cornerstone project.